fibercrypto/libjs-skycoin/README.md

 #### Naming

-The exported function in Libskycoin .NET have the following naming format: `SKY_package_func_name` where package is replace by the package where the original Skycoin function is and func_name is the name of the function.
+The exported function in Libskycoin JS have the following naming format: `SKY_package_func_name` where package is replace by the package where the original Skycoin function is and func_name is the name of the function.
 For example, `LoadConfig` function from `cli` package is called in .Net `SKY_cli_LoadConfig`

 #### Parameters

 All skycoin exported functions return an error object as the last of the return parameters.
 In .NET error is return as an `uint` and it is the first return parameter.
 The rest of the parameters are returned in the same order.

 Receivers in Skycoin are the first of the input parameters.
-Simple types, like integer, float, string will be used as the corresponding types in .NET, except what act as pointers.
+Simple types, like integer, float, string will be used as the corresponding types in JS, except what act as pointers.

 ##### Handles